aws-samples/aws-get-started-workshop/content/05-extend/01-hybrid-networking/06-reference/02-alternative-network-integration-architectures.md

 See the [AWS Global Transit Network](https://aws.amazon.com/solutions/implementations/aws-global-transit-network/) solution for an architecture and solution that uses commercial router virtual appliances in a transit VPC.
 This architecture was a common pattern used by customers prior to the advent of AWS Transit Gateway.

-In this architecture, you establish a site-to-site VPN connection directly from your on-premises network to several commercial router virtual appliances that you manage in a central infrastucture transit VPC.
+In this architecture, you establish a site-to-site VPN connection directly from your on-premises network to several commercial router virtual appliances that you manage in a central infrastructure transit VPC.
 AWS Site-to-Site VPN is not used for the on-premises to commercial router integration.

 AWS Site-to-Site VPN connections are established between the router virtual appliances and a virtual private gateway in each of your VPCs.